Adam-Ratajczak/FluidSim/README.md

 \end{aligned}
 $$

-Our matrix does exacly that:
+Our matrix does exactly that:
 - Center coefficient: number of neighbors
 - Valid neighbors: -1
 - Solid cells: 1